310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
-I’d never imagined that I’d hear about rules coming from you, Kanata, but… Yeah, in general terms, that’s how it is.
+I’d never imagined that I’d hear about rules from you, Kanata, but… Yeah, in general terms, that’s how it is.

 It’s almost a miracle that he remained as an idol, after all.
 {% endbubble %}